Sony Music: 1991–2004: Sony Music Entertainment

-2004–2008: Sony BMG: Joint venture with Bertelsmann
+2004–2008: Sony BMG

 In August 2004, Sony entered a joint venture with an equal partner Bertelsmann, by merging Sony Music and Bertelsmann Music Group, Germany, to establish Sony BMG Music Entertainment.
-However Sony continued to operate its Japanese music business independently from Sony BMG while BMG Japan was made part of the merger.
+However, Sony continued to operate its Japanese music business independently from Sony BMG and BMG Japan was made part of the merger.

 The merger made Columbia and Epic sister labels to RCA Records, which was once owned by CBS rival, NBC.
-It also started the process of bringing BMG's Arista Records back under common ownership with its former parent Columbia Pictures, a Sony division since 1989, and also brought Arista founder Clive Davis back into the fold.
+It also started the process of bringing BMG's Arista Records back under common ownership with its former parent Columbia Pictures, a Sony division since 1989, and brought Arista founder Clive Davis back into the fold.
 As of 2017, Davis was still with Sony Music as a chief creative officer.

-2008–present: Sony Music revival, restructuring and recent developments
+2008–present: Sony Music revival and restructuring

 On August 5, 2008, Sony Corporation of America (SCA) and Bertelsmann announced that Sony had agreed to acquire Bertelsmann's 50% stake in Sony BMG.
-The company completed the acquisition on October 1, 2008.
+The acquisition was completed on October 1, 2008.
 On July 1, 2009, SME and IODA announced a strategic partnership to leverage worldwide online retail distribution networks and complementary technologies to support independent labels and music rights holders.
 In March 2010, Sony Corp partnered with The Michael Jackson Company in a contract of more than $250 million, the largest deal in recorded music history.